 What if we consider being different more valuable than being better than the others?

 Let’s focus our attention on worth rather than on popularity.
 The actions we take, the choices we make, the interactions we exchange.
-The things we buy.
-Value is the key.
+Also, the things we buy.
+In all this, value is the key.

 “Is it worthy?” – This is the question we need to ask.